Meet our seminarians

 What is your favorite Scripture passage?
 Why?

-What would you say to a young man who thinks he may have a vocation?
+What would you say to a young man who feels he may have a vocation?

 What would people be surprised to know about you?

-What influence (if any) has Pope John Paul II had on your vocation?
+What influence (if any) did John Paul II have on your vocation?